wences-sanchez/Knowledge-Base/pages/Real-World Software Development (highlights).md

 		- -
 		- -
 		- Example 4-5.
-How to define a constant in Java public static final String PATH = "path"; #space
+How to define a constant in Java public static final String PATH = "path"; #ñspace
 		- -
 		- -
 		- But really there’s a broader principle at stake here, one that allows us to generalize these examples into an approach that you can use in any piece of software.
 This is called the Liskov Substitution Principle (LSP) and it helps us understand how to subclass and implement interfaces correctly.
 LSP forms the L of the SOLID principles that we’ve been referring to throughout this book.

 		  The Liskov Substitution Principle is often stated in these very formal terms, but is actually a very simple concept.
 Let’s demystify some of this terminology.
 If you hear type in this context, just think of a class or an interface.
 The term subtype means establish a parent-to-child relationship between types; in other words, extend a class or implement an interface.
 So informally you can think of this as meaning that child classes should maintain the behavior they inherit from their parents.
-We know, we know—it sounds like an obvious statement, but we can be more specific and split out LSP into four distinct parts: #space
+We know, we know—it sounds like an obvious statement, but we can be more specific and split out LSP into four distinct parts: #ñspace
 		- -
 		- -
 		- Formal definition of LSP #card